Anne-Jan/tweet_sentiment_classifier/README.md

 The file `logreg_classifier.py` can be run to train and store the logistic regression model and TfidfVectorizer in `models/logreg`
 The file `lstm_classifier.py` can be run to train and store the LSTM and accompanied vocabulary in `models/lstm`

-In order to feed new tweets to a trained model through a command line interface, run: `tweet_sentiment_analyzer.py`.
+In order to run inference on new tweets to a trained model through a command line interface, run: `tweet_sentiment_analyzer.py`.